AndrewCloete/stratech-tech-assessment-rust/README.md

 # Todo
 - Test on M1.
 State if it does not work.

+# Context
+## Were this going to production
+In the book, *Software Engineering at Google* (O'Reilly Media, Inc., 2020) the authors emphasize that a key parameter of any software project is the **expected lifetime** of the code.
+Since this value can vary anywhere from a couple of minutes to decades, I believe this is a key parameter that must drive the software and infrastructure design.

+Since this project will likely be in use for only a couple of minutes, I have explicitly discarded some of the usual patterns and practices one might expect in a typical full-stack application.
+I mention this to ensure it is clear that I have not ommited them due to lack of knowledge or experience.

+- Use a more standard MVC design pattern for both the backend and frontend
+- Use Typescript for the frontend
+- Unit tests!

+## Why Rust?
+I've slowly been upskilling in Rust for the past couple of months so I'm using every excuse I can to use it.

 # Dependencies
 - `docker`
 - `docker-compose` >= 2.x.x